End of an Era

 The regional associations now on the world scene closely match the ten toes of prophecy.

 - Five regional associations are Western; five are Eastern.
 There were of course five toes on each foot of the image.
 In other words, five of the toes would be composed of nations from the East, five of nations from the West.
-Of the ten toes we have identified, SPC, OAS, EU, AU, and Israel would generally be considered part of the Western world.
+Of the ten toes we have identified, Pacific Islands Forum, OAS, EU, AU, and Israel would generally be considered part of the Western world.
 The other five would generally be considered part of the Eastern world.

 - The European nations remain the strongest.
 Daniel said that the iron would be strong.
 The meaning is that military power would continue to be concentrated in the European nations.
 As we look about us today, we can see that the military gap between the developed European nations and the underdeveloped non-European nations has not significantly narrowed.
 Very few third-world countries have acquired nuclear weapons.
 The main exception is China, which has developed rapidly because it has assimilated European technology and business practices.